 But it was not without benefits: Free postage on outgoing mail, room and board (such as it was), and complimentary helicopter excursions.
-Plus, we got to carry some wicked weapons and kill Viet Cong.
+Plus, we got to carry some wicked weapons and kill communists.

-The DU* Field House was a bustle of activity, crowded and hot on a day in the early fall of 1978, with students abuzz selecting courses for the next quarter.
+The DU** Field House was a bustle of activity and crowded on a hot afternoon, in the early fall of 1978, with students selecting courses for the next quarter.
 I had just finished talking with my VA Rep when a mid-20s man behind me with a beard and long hair asked if I were a Vietnam vet.
 This was before most vets ever talked about it.